 After setup and configuration, the communication path works as follows (also see the diagram below).

-- A user has a QA schedule open for data entry in Total QA and requests information from a connected device.
+- A user has a QA schedule open for data entry and requests information from a connected device.

 - The schedule’s page requests QA device data from a server on Image Owl’s cloud service.